Aryan9369/Aryan9369/README.md

 👋 Hi, I'm Aryan Katiyar!
-🚀 Aspiring AI Engineer | Machine Learning & Data Science Enthusiast
+🚀 Aspiring AI Engineer
 I am a Computer Science Engineering (CSE) student passionate about Artificial Intelligence, Machine Learning, and Deep Learning.
-With a strong foundation in Python, C++, and Data Science, I love building AI-driven solutions to solve real-world challenges.
+With a strong foundation in Python, C++.

 🔥 What I Do:
 ## 🛠 Tech Stack